-ROS provides various logging options related to login authentication.
-A user can log into a ROS device in three different ways: Console, SSH or Telnet.
-ROS can log messages in the syslog, send a trap to notify an SNMP manager, and/or raise an alarm when a successful and unsuccessful login event occurs.
-In addition, when a weak password is configured on a unit or when the primary authentication server for TACACS+ or RADIUS is not reachable, ROS will raise alarms, send SNMP traps and log messages in the syslog.
+RUGGEDCOM ROS provides various logging options related to login authentication.
+A user can log into a RUGGEDCOM ROS device via four different methods: Web, console, SSH or Telnet.
+RUGGEDCOM ROS can log messages in the syslog, send a trap to notify an SNMP manager, and/or raise an alarm when a successful and unsuccessful login event occurs.
+In addition, when a weak password is configured on a unit or when the primary authentication server for TACACS+ or RADIUS is not reachable, RUGGEDCOM ROS will raise alarms, send SNMP traps and log messages in the syslog.